DrakeCS167Spring22/DrakeCS167Spring22.github.io/syllabus.md

 The schedule for the course can be found on the course [homepage](/index.md/).

 ## Course Communication:
-We will be utilizing a combination of Slack, Email, and Blackboard for this course.
+We will be utilizing a combination of this website, Email, and Blackboard for this course.
 The assignments will be posted to Blackboard and will be turned in using Blackboard.
 Should you have questions on an assignment, please Email me.
 Check out the [email tips](/email_tips/) section to see how you can ensure you'll get a helpful response back.
 In short, make sure that your email:
 - Has a **descriptive subject**: for example **"CS167 Section 1 Notebook #4 Help"**
 - Includes a concise description of **your problem**, **the error**, **things you've tried**, **link to your Github repository**